Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 sq key export --cert-email info@example.com --output example_secret.key
 ```
 This file can of course **not** be freely shared, but should rather be treated like a password.

+### Signatures

+A signature is an object (think of it as a string, some bytes, or a large number) that verifies that some data (an email, a text file, a program) has been approved by someone (the signer) in the current state.
+If you trust the signer and verify the signature, you can then be sure that the data has not been tempered with.
+On a high level, the whole process works like this:
+1. The signer calculates a cryptographic hash of the data.
+A hash can be thought of as a lengthy string that is vastly different for only slightly different data input.
+1. The signer sort of encrypts that hash using their secret key, in a way that it can be decrypted with their public key.
+The result is the signature.
+Note that this key usage is the opposite of what asymetric encryption typically looks like.
+1. The verifier decrypts the signature, using the public key of the signer.
+The result is the hash.
+Now the verifier knows that the hash comes from the signer, because only they have the secret key to encrypt a string in such a way that the public key decrypts it.
+1. The verifier also independently calculates the hash from the data.
+If the value agrees with that from the signer, then the verifier knows that the data has not been modified.

+Signatures can either be *inlined*, meaning they are directly appended to the data they sign, or they can come in a separate *signature file*, if the original data does not allow appending a signature.
+Sequoia-PGP can handle both cases.

+#### Verifying

+TODO

+#### Signing

+TODO